Rilee Rossouw is a left-handed top-order batsman.

-Rossouw made key contributions in all formats during his second season with the Club last year, but his destructive batting ability proved most crucial in the One-Day Cup.
-The left-hander's superb century in the Lord's final - his second hundred of the competition - helped secure a first major trophy in six years.
+Rossouw made key contributions in all formats during his second season with the Club in 2018, but his destructive batting ability proved most crucial in the One-Day Cup as the left-hander's superb century in the Lord's final - his second hundred of the competition - helped secure the club's first major trophy in six years.

 The left-hander enjoyed another good campaign in 2019, totalling more than 1,100 runs across all formats, whilst his 388 runs at an average of 48.50 in the One-Day Cup proved to be vital in helping the side secure their place in a second successive 50-over final at Lord's.